 How can my band get an interview on the air?

 Step one is to make sure we have your music.
 Then contact Erin at least two or three weeks prior to when you wish to be interviewed.
 Do not ask the DJ directly.
 Be aware that we receive a great number of interview requests, and are unable to accommodate all of them.
 Priority is given to special events, such as CD-release shows, benefit shows for good causes and especially bands playing WMSE sponsored events.
 Above all else, we must keep the listener in mind, and attempt to keep the chatting to a minimum.
 That said, we welcome bands into the studio on a regular basis to help get the word out about what they are doing, and where listeners can find them.
 If you were interviewed recently, please wait three or four months before you ask to come back for airtime.
 It’s also very important that you have things to actually say once the mic is turned on.
 Be prepared.
-Give us a bio ahead of time if possible so the DJ can familiarize him-or-herself with your project.
+Give us a bio (and your music) ahead of time if possible so the DJ can familiarize themselves with your project.
 Interviews usually last ten to fifteen minutes.

 How does my band get to play live on the air?